poseidon/typhoon/docs/addons/ingress.md

 ## Google Cloud

-On Google Cloud, a TCP Proxy load balancer distributes traffic across a backend service of worker nodes running an Ingress controller deployment.
+On Google Cloud, a TCP Proxy load balancer distributes IPv4 and IPv6 TCP traffic across a backend service of worker nodes running an Ingress controller deployment.
 Firewall rules allow traffic to ports 80 and 443.
 Health check rules ensure only workers with a healthy Ingress controller receive traffic.

 Create the Ingress controller deployment, service, RBAC roles, RBAC bindings, default backend, and namespace.